 Q: What are the benefits of self-checkout systems?

-Self-checkout systems offer several benefits including reduced wait times, increased efficiency during peak hours, flexibility for customers, and reduced labor costs.
+Self-checkout systems offer several benefits including reduced perceived wait times, increased efficiency during peak hours, flexibility for customers, and reduced labor costs.
 They provide a more convenient and efficient shopping experience for customers and can help businesses save on staffing costs.

 Q: What are the types of self-checkout systems?